pengweiqhca/file2utf8/README.md

 ## Usage

 ```
-Usage: file2utf8 [options] <path> <searchPattern>
+Usage: file2utf8 <path> [<searchPattern>] [options]

 Arguments:
-  path              Path to the file or directory to convert
+  <path>           Path to the file or directory to convert
-  searchPattern     If Path is directory, the search string to match against the names of files in path.
-This parameter can contain a
+  <searchPattern>  If path is a directory, the search string to match against the names of files in path.
-                    combination of valid literal path and wildcard (* and ?) characters, but it doesn't support regular expressions.
+                   This parameter can contain a combination of valid literal path and wildcard (* and ?)
-                    Default value is: *.cs.
+                   characters, but it doesn't support regular expressions. [default: *.cs]

 Options:
-  -?|-h|--help            Show help information.
+  -b, --bom                      Add UTF-8 BOM (Byte Order Mark).
-  -b|--bom                UTF8 or UTF8 with BOM.
+  -c, --confidence <confidence>  The confidence of the found encoding.
+Between 0 and 1. [default: 0.9]
-  -c|--confidence         The confidence of the found encoding.
-Between 0 and 1.
+  -d, --debug                    Show unmatched files without converting them.
-                          Default value is: 0.9.
+  -i, --ignore-utf8-files        Ignore UTF-8 files, even if BOM doesn't match.
-  -d|--debug              Show unmatched files, does not convert.
+  -?, -h, --help                 Show help and usage information
-  -i|--ignore-utf8-files  Ignore utf-8 files, even not match bom.
+  --version                      Show version information
 ```